Paradise found? Not quite. But damned if it doesn’t feel close to it.

 The sheer beauty of our place is quite something.
 Right out our window are gorgeous views looking down the length of the ocean and beach.
 Palm tree fronds sway in the gentle breeze.
 This beauty is what initially attracted us to the place.

-Seeing the sheer beauty of nature – the wonder of it all – felt almost spiritual.
+Seeing the sheer beauty of nature – the wonder of it all – feels almost spiritual.
 Maslow captured that thought with “aesthetic needs” being on his hierarchy of needs.
 He defined those aesthetic needs as “appreciation and search for beauty, balance, form, etc.” Bingo.
 For me, that’s my sunrise.

 * * *